knoriy/CLARA/README.md

 **Note**: This project is in active development.
 Contributions are encouraged and welcomed.

 ## Models
-We provide our model for all to use, ready to download from Huggingface.
+We will provide our models for all to use, ready to download from Huggingface.
 Additionally, we provide models fine-tuned on specific datasets, ensuring optimised performance for specialized tasks.
 Below, you'll find an organised listing of our base models and their fine-tuned counterparts, complete with download links for each.

 | Size     | Parameters | Model Download                                                              |
 |----------|------------|-----------------------------------------------------------------------------|